djalbat/reaction-with-style/README.md

 ## An example of functional classes

-Programmatic styles are great for working with classes that relate directly to a component's functionality as opposed to just to appearances.
+Components with style are great for working with styles that relate directly to a component's functionality as opposed to just its appearance.
 In the example below, the component can be programmatically displayed and hidden:

 ```js